High Protein Baked Oatmeal

 Photo: Kirsten Nunez

-This baked oatmeal lasts for 5 to 6 days in the refrigerator.
+Baked oatmeal lasts for 5 to 6 days in the refrigerator.
 (It’s yet another reason why this dish makes for the perfect make-ahead breakfast!)
-To reheat a slice, simply warm in the microwave.
+To reheat a slice, simply warm it in the microwave.
 Enjoy with nut butter, vegan butter, or even more fruit.

-High protein baked oatmeal is the perfect make-ahead vegan breakfast.
-It's rich in fiber and protein, which will keep you full all day long.
+High-protein baked oatmeal is the perfect make-ahead vegan breakfast.
+It's a cakey, bread-like dish that's rich in filling fiber and protein.

 Click stars below to rate, or leave a full review in the comments